pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 // display order in columns
 ```

+{% endraw %}

-One other advantage to this approach is basis vectors (axes and position) are contiguous in memory (we see `[x, y, z, x, y, z, x, y...]` etc...).
+One advantage to this approach is our basis vectors (e.g. axes and/or position) are contiguous in memory (we see `[x, y, z, x, y, z, x, y, z]` not [`x, x, x, y, y, y, z, z, z`]).
 This is often what graphics APIs such as OpenGL and DirectX expect when passing data to shaders.

-##### Array Option #3
+#### Array Option #3

-Interleave basis vectors and use column major
+Interleave basis vectors and use column major.

+{% raw %}

 ```c++
 [0][3][6][1][4][7][2][5][8] // data